 Now, since the vehicle only weighs 3200 pounds, there is only 3200 pounds of gravitational force holding the vehicle down, and so this 3400 pound lifting force is enough to lift it up and roll it over.
 Our example vehicle would roll over in making that moderate turn at just 20 mph!

 That's all there is to the calculations!
+This is actually all way easier to do in math, than the very comprehensive way we felt necessary to present it here so that full and deep understanding might be had.
+Doing these calculations a second time should only take a minute or two!
 If the resultant vertical lifting force is less than the weight of the vehicle, it will not roll over; if it is more, it is certain to roll over.

 Actual SUVs are much heavier than we have used.
 However, the heavier weight increases the centripetal force proportionally, which increases the force that acts to roll the vehicle, EXACTLY in the same proportion that the necessary lifting force is increased for the heavier vehicle.
 The actual overall weight of the vehicle does not alter these results!
-It is not actually necessary to know the weight of the vehicle, and heavier vehicles are no more stable than identical lighter ones.
-The track-width, the center-of-gravity height, the turning radius, and the vehicle speed are the ONLY variables!
+It is not actually necessary to know the weight of the vehicle.
+Just being able to calculate the accelerations involved is all that is necessary.
+Heavier vehicles are no more or less stable than identical lighter ones.
+The track-width, the center-of-gravity height, the turning radius, and the vehicle speed are the ONLY necessary variables!

 Long ago, Ralph Nader wrote a book "Unsafe at any Speed" about the poorly designed Corvair cars.
 It is hard to see how that is not even more true today about SUVs!
-Since some States now have Interstate highway speed limits of 75 mph, SUVs can commonly be traveling at 80 mph.
+Since some States now have Interstate highway speed limits of 75 mph, SUVs can commonly be traveling at 80 mph and higher.
 The families inside them have NO idea of what a dangerous situation they are in!
 The worst part of all this is that all of the SUV manufacturers have always known this simple Physics!
-In order to sell the extremely popular SUV vehicles, they have chosen to ignore the amazing danger involved in driving them!
+In order to sell the extremely popular SUV vehicles, they have chosen to ignore the amazing danger, and deny the public the information involved in driving in and riding in them!

 The really sad part is that countless thousands of people are going to die while the SUV manufacturers continue to deny all culpability.
 At least, with the Corvair, Mr. Nader got public outrage started after only a few hundred people died from their failings.
 This SUV situation will cause the deaths of far more people, and already has!
 But they are so popular, and the buyers and drivers of them BELIEVE they are safer inside them, that SUVs will continue to be extremely popular, until gasoline prices get so high that people start buying smaller vehicles.